Ecogenomics/GTDBTk/README.md

 GTDB-Tk is **under active development and validation**.
 Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bringing any discrepencies to our attention.
 Notifications about GTDB-Tk releases will be available through the ACE Twitter account (https://twitter.com/ace_uq).

+## Hardware requirements
+- ~90Gb of memory to run.
+- ~70Gb of Storage.

 ## Installation

 GTDB-Tk requires the following Python libraries: